 ¼ cup flat leaf parsley, chopped

 1. In a large, heavy pot or a dutch oven, heat olive oil with onions and a dash of salt over high heat.
-When the onion sizzles, turn it down to low.
-Stirring every 10 minutes, sauté for 30 minutes.
-The onions should become golden brown, and may stick to the bottom on the pot a bit.
+When the onion sizzles, stir it around constantly for 5 minutes or until the onions are sweated out and soft.